-After closing the museum we enjoyed a great meal at an Indonesian/Malaysian restaurant nearby, and then headed back to the Ottawa Parliament for another grand performance on the lawns, this time also including an American Marine band and a German naval band as well as a large bagpipe “band” as well as the Canadian Honor Guard band.
+After leaving the museum as it closed for the day, we enjoyed a great meal at an Indonesian/Malaysian restaurant nearby.
+We then headed back to the Ottawa Parliament for another grand performance on the lawns, this time also including an American Marine band and a German naval band as well as a large bagpipe “band” and the Canadian Honor Guard band.
 We were standing next to their exit from the field

-And finally, good night and good bye to Parliament and Ottawa.
+And finally, good night and good bye to the Parliament and Ottawa.